arinspunk/cells/README.md

 ### 🚀 Installation

-1. Place the theme folder inside wp-content/themes/ of your project.
+1. Place the theme folder inside `wp-content/themes/` of your project.
-2. Activate it in the Themes section of the admin (wp-admin/themes.php).
+2. Activate it in the Themes section of the admin: `/wp-admin/themes.php`

 ### 🛠️ Development

-Cells uses Webpack for generating static files, so you first need to initialize a new project and create a package.json file by running the following command in the theme's root folder:
+Cells uses Webpack for generating static files, so you first need to initialize a new project and create a `package.json` file by running the following command in the theme's root folder:

 ```
 npm init